ViewController

 public var view: View!

 This property represents the root view of the view controller’s view hierarchy.
-The default value of this property is nil.
+The default value of this property is nil

-If you access this property when its value is nil, the view controller automatically calls the loadView() method and returns the resulting view.
+If you access this property when its value is nil

 Each view controller is the sole owner of its view object.
 Don’t associate the same view object with multiple view controllers.
 The only exception is that a container view controller implementation may add another view controller’s view object to its own view hierarchy.
-Before adding the subview, the container must first call its addChild(_:) method to create a parent-child relationship between the two view controller objects.
+Before adding the subview, the container must first call its addChild(_:)

-Because accessing this property can cause the view to be loaded automatically, you can use isViewLoaded to determine if the view is currently in memory.
-Unlike this property, isViewLoaded doesn’t force the loading of the view if it’s not currently in memory.
+Because accessing this property can cause the view to be loaded automatically, you can use isViewLoaded

 viewIfLoaded

-The controller’s view or nil if the view is not yet loaded.
+if the view is not yet loaded.

 public private(set) var viewIfLoaded: View?

 If the view controller’s view has already been loaded, this property contains that view.
-If the view has not yet been loaded, this property is set to nil.
+If the view has not yet been loaded, this property is set to nil

 isViewLoaded